ClamSageCaleb/ROPCS/README.md

 ## Key Features

-* Ranomdly pick your Champ or Role when you don't know what to play.
+* Randomdly pick your Champ or Role when you don't know what to play.
+* Voting System.
+* Check for builds or player stats on OP.GG

+## Requirements

-* More to come!
+* Python3

 ## Installation